FerdinandJr/aws-solutions-architect-flashcards/aws-solutions-architect-flashcards.md

 ### Connection Draining:
 Allows an Elastic Load Balancer to stop sending new requests to an EC2 instance while keeping existing connections alive until they finish.

-### Synchronous Communication:
+### Synchronous Replication:
-The client sends a request and waits for the response before continuing.
+Data is copied to a secondary location in real-time, ensuring both locations are always in sync but with higher latency.

-### Asynchronous Communication:
+### Asynchronous Replication:
-The client sends a request and proceeds without waiting for a response.
+Data is copied with a delay, allowing for lower latency but potential data loss in a failure.